 A: Federal, state and local governments all have a part in regulating the development of oil and natural gas.

-Despite the rumors, fracking and oil and natural gas are not exempt from major federal environmental laws such as the Clean Air Act, Clean Air Act, Safe Drinking Water Act, National Environmental Policy Act (NEPA), Endangered Species Act (ESA) or the Occupational Safety and Health Act.
+Despite the rumors, fracking and oil and natural gas are not exempt from major federal environmental laws such as the Clean Air Act, Safe Drinking Water Act, National Environmental Policy Act (NEPA), Endangered Species Act (ESA) or the Occupational Safety and Health Act.
 In 2012, the Government Accountability Office (GAO) clarified in a report to Congress the key environmental and public health regulations that govern fracking and other steps in the development of oil and natural gas.

 At the state level, the Colorado Oil and Gas Conservation Commission (COGCC) is charged with regulating Colorado’s oil and natural gas development.
 Mandatory groundwater monitoring programs, well-inspections, and strict well-structure rules are just a few examples of how the COGCC ensures oil and natural gas development remains safe throughout the entire process.
 Review and approval of permits, drilling locations, well integrity standards, waste water management and disposal and air emission oversight are also regulated at the state level.